Printed circuit boards are everywhere. In an increasingly digitized and automized world, these electronic components are found in tons of devices.

 In some cases, a testing stage is also required.

-Below is the basic equipment commonly used for PCB assembly during each of these stages.
+Below is the basic PCB assembly equipment commonly used for PCB assembly during each stage.

 The first step in assembling PCBs is to apply a solder paste onto the board.
 This is a gray-colored paste made from tiny particles of various metal alloys.
 Usually, this consists of tin, lead, and silver.